mxjxn/such-lssvm/packages/lssvm-contracts/DEPLOY_BASE.md

 ## Notes

-- **Bonding curves are stateless**: The sudoswap bonding curves deployed on Ethereum Mainnet can be reused on Base because they have no state.
-They're pure calculation contracts.
+- **Bonding curves**: The sudoswap bonding curves are deployed separately on Base Mainnet.
+Use the Base Mainnet addresses, not Ethereum Mainnet addresses.
 - **Fee collection**: Your factory will collect protocol fees according to `PROTOCOL_FEE_MULTIPLIER` and send them to `PROTOCOL_FEE_RECIPIENT`.
 - **Factory ownership**: The `FACTORY_OWNER` address has full control over the factory, including fee updates and whitelisting.